Zesting produces modular isotopes and explains their topological invariants: Preliminaries

-Following the notation in \cite{DGPRZ} we use $\lambda$ for both the $2$-cocycle and $3$-cochain, so that we may refer to the associative zesting data as simply $\lambda$.
-We denote the ribbon zesting data by $(\lambda,t,f)$ and write $\CC^{\lambda,t,f}$ for the zested category.
-Sometimes we will want to indicate using shorthand that two categories are related by zesting and we will write $\CC \rightsquigarrow \DD$.
-We will also suppress the $\lambda$s and $t$s in the strand labels and coupons of diagrams for when there is no risk of confusion.
+Here we collect the conditions that must be satisfied by the zesting data in order for the zested category to achieve the desired layers of structures and properties.
+As indicated in the pictures in Definition \ref{def:zesting}, from time to time we will suppress the $\lambda$, $\nu$, and $t$ in the strand labels and coupons of diagrams when there is no risk of confusion.\\\\

-Table \ref{table:zesting} summarizes the conditions that must be satisfied by the zested isomorphisms in order for the zested category to have various structures.
-The table also includes a useful formula (Equation \ref{eq:zestedtrace}) for how the trace of a morphism changes under zesting, see \cite[Proposition 5.5]{DGPRZ}.

-When the ribbon zesting uses the universal grading group we may assume that the $j$ in the zesting data is trivial.